 By bus, there are two routes you can take.
 If you are coming from Addis, you can travel to Jimma and then onto Gambella via Matu.
 If you are looping through the west, the most obvious route from Nekemte to Gambella is through Gimbi and Dembidolo, which will take two or three days.
 If this route is impassable due to heavy rain you can get a bus from Nekemte to Bedele and there you should be able to find transport on to Matu the same day.

 Where to stay and eat

-The government Ethiopia Hotel is set in attractive rambling grounds on the bank of the Baro River.
+The government Ethiopia Hotel is set in attractive rambling grounds on the bank of the Baro/Openo River.
 Self-contained double rooms cost around US$ 16.
 The restaurant serves reasonable meals for just over US$ 1.
-Of the private hotels you can try the Opena Hotel, opposite the bus station, where a clean self-contained room with nets costs US$ 2.50 What to see and do Gambella offers little in the way of organised sightseeing and its remoteness does not make it a prime target for mass tourism.
+Of the private hotels, you can try the Opena Hotel, opposite the bus station, where a clean self-contained room with nets costs US$ 2.50 What to see and do Gambella offers little in the way of organized sightseeing and its remoteness does not make it a prime target for mass tourism.
 The area is, however, rich in wildlife and the layout of the town is such that just strolling around you can see plenty of birds and monkeys.
-It is worth devoting some time to the bridge over the Baro (ask permission to take photographs) and, to its west, the shady avenue that follows the river's course - one of Gambella's few apparent British relics.
-Other places of interest are the ruined Italian fort and surrounding swamp, and the isolated hill about 1 km north of the town centre.
-In the market you can buy the woven baskets and bubble pipes that are characteristic of the area.
-However Gambella's real attraction is its singular and absorbing sense of place and its wonderfully evocative atmosphere.
-There is a tourist office in the government buildings north of the town centre.
+It is worth devoting some time to the bridge over the Openo/Baro (ask permission to take photographs) and, to its west, the shady avenue that follows the river's course - one of Gambella's few apparent British relics.
+Other places of interest are the ruined Italian fort and surrounding swamp, and the isolated hill about 1 km north of the town center.
+In the market, you can buy the woven baskets and bubble pipes that are characteristic of the area.
+However, Gambella's real attraction is its singular and absorbing sense of place and its wonderfully evocative atmosphere.
+There is a tourist office in the government buildings north of the town center.